War Games: Why Do We Love Playing at War

 Naturally, before we delve into our psyches and have ourselves a shootout with the forces of darkness, we need first to define what is a war game.

-According to a paper by the University of Virginia, all war games have the same three characteristics:
+It is a common belief that all war games have the same three characteristics:

 Not all games are actually about war.